nasa/isaac/dense_map/geometry_mapper/readme.md

 the localization node expects, see build_map.md, in the section about running this node on a local machine.

+Ensure the same environment as before is present, including the robot name, and run:

+    roslaunch isaac isaac_astrobee.launch mlp:=local llp:=disabled \
+      nodes:=framestore,localization_node,localization_manager     \
+      streaming_mapper:=true output:=screen

+and then enable the localization node by running in a separate
+terminal:

+    rosservice call /loc/ml/enable true

+Alternatively, the streaming mapper can be started first, without localization, as:

+    export ASTROBEE_WORLD=iss
+    export ASTROBEE_ROBOT=bsharp2 # the robot name should be checked source $ASTROBEE_BUILD_PATH/devel/setup.bash
+    source $ISAAC_WS/devel/setup.bash
+    export ISAAC_RESOURCE_DIR=${ISAAC_WS}/src/isaac/resources
+    export ISAAC_CONFIG_DIR=${ISAAC_WS}/src/isaac/config
+    roslaunch $ISAAC_WS/src/dense_map/geometry_mapper/launch/streaming_mapper.launch \
+      sim_mode:=false output:=screen

+Then the localization node can be started separately, with the same environment, including the robot name, as:

+    roslaunch astrobee astrobee.launch mlp:=local llp:=disabled  \
+      nodes:=framestore,localization_node,localization_manager   \
+      output:=screen

+This node should be enabled with a rosservice call as earlier.

+The localization node will expect the nav cam images to be published on topic ``/hw/cam_nav``.
+If it is on a different topic, such as ``/mgt/img_sampler/nav_cam/image_record``, it needs to be redirected to this one when playing the bag, such as:

+    rosbag play data.bag                                 \
+      /mgt/img_sampler/nav_cam/image_record:=/hw/cam_nav \
+      /loc/ml/features:=/tmp/features /gnc/ekf:=/tmp/ekf

+Above the /loc/ml/features and /gnc/ekf topics which may exist in the bag are redirected to temporary topics, since the currently started localization node will create new camera pose information.

 #### The streaming mapper configuration file

 The ``streaming_mapper.config`` file has following fields: